 Fluorescein and ICG Angiography

-What Should I expect after my Fluorescein Test?
+What Should I Expect After a Fluorescein Angiogram?

 After the administration of this testing, you can expect haziness within your field of vision.
 Additionally, as there may be accompanying, multiple bright flashes of light, this diminished vision may last for a period of several hours.
 Another potential side effect may be your skin taking on an orange-brown tinge for several hours after the fluorescein dye’s application.
 Gradually, this dye will pass into your urine, which may have a bright green color for the following 24 hours.

 Advanced Retinal Diagnostic Care in Illinois and Indiana